Vants/stampsreplacer/README.md

 `FileNotFoundError: [Errno 2] No such file or directory: 'StampsReplacer/tests/resources/process_saves/ps_files.npz'`

 This is because test doesn't find file from previous process.
-Then you need to first run that process and then that other.
+Then you need to run test class that creates that file.
 You don't need to run whole test class, it is enough to run only save-load test.
+After that test sould not raise this error.

 ## Cython

-Cython compiles Python code into C. It may affect performance positively.
+Cython compiles Python code into C. It may affect performance positively in some steps.

 ### For compiling

-Compiled files are written in _cython_seutp.py_.
+Compiled files are written in _cython_setup.py_.
 You need to run with this command:

 `python cython_setup.py build_ext --inplace`

 After that Python uses compiled files.

+# After process compilation

+The results can be found in path that you set in propertes.ini file, parameter __save_load_path__.

 ---

-# Eesti keelne õpetus
+# Eestikeelne õpetus

 # Enne käivitamist